How to Fix the "support.apple.com/iPhone/Restore" Screen

 #Frequently Asked Questions

 It means your iPhone is in recovery mode and can’t boot iOS normally.
-The screen appears when iOS fails to load — usually after a failed update, an interrupted restore, or a corrupted firmware installation.
-It’s your iPhone’s failsafe: the device detected something wrong with the iOS installation and put itself into a state where it waits for a computer to supply a fresh firmware.
-You can’t get past this screen without connecting to Finder or iTunes.
+The screen appears when iOS fails to load, usually after a failed update, an interrupted restore, or a corrupted firmware install.
+The device is asking for a tethered computer to supply replacement firmware.
+You can’t move past this screen without connecting to Finder or iTunes.

 Yes, in many cases.
 A force restart (Method 1) and Tenorshare ReiBoot’s Standard Repair (Method 3) both exit recovery mode without erasing the device.
 Apple’s standard restore through Finder or iTunes does erase everything, so check your iCloud backup status before choosing that route.

 Try a different USB cable first, since damaged cables cause a surprising share of restore failures.
-If that doesn’t help, switch to a different USB port on the computer and confirm iTunes has the latest update installed (Help > Check for Updates on Windows).
-Our full guide on fixing the iTunes iPhone connection error covers all specific error messages.
+If that doesn’t help, switch to a different USB port on the computer and confirm iTunes has the latest update installed via Help > Check for Updates on Windows.
+Plug directly into the computer rather than through a hub, and avoid USB-C-to-Lightning adapters when possible.

 DFU mode won’t damage your hardware.
 It erases all data and reinstalls iOS, so treat it as a last resort and only use it on your own device.

-No. The restore requires a physical computer connection.
-An Apple Store can do it for you if you don’t have a computer handy.
+No. The restore needs a physical computer connection.
+An Apple Store can do it for you if you don’t have a computer at home, and Apple Support can talk you through the steps over the phone.

 That points to possible hardware damage, not a software glitch.
-Try a force restart first, but if the screen persists after a physical impact, book a Genius Bar appointment.
-Apple technicians can run diagnostics to determine whether the storage chip, logic board, or another component is at fault.
+Try a force restart first, but if the screen persists after a physical impact, book a Genius Bar appointment as soon as you can.
+Apple technicians run a hardware diagnostic that checks the storage chip, logic board, NAND, and battery to identify which component failed before quoting a repair, and they’ll usually offer a replacement quote on the spot if the device is past the warranty window.

 No. Activation Lock is tied to the Apple ID on the device and survives any restore.
-After reinstalling iOS, the phone will ask for the original Apple ID password during setup.
-If you’ve forgotten those credentials, use Apple’s account recovery process to regain access before restoring.
+After reinstalling iOS, the phone asks for the original Apple ID password during setup.
+According to Apple’s account recovery process, you can regain access through identity verification if you’ve forgotten those credentials.